Muslimah Bloggers of the UK

 Check out the second part of this two-part article – international bloggers!

-My Resolutions in C’est La Vie
+Typical Problems in the Developed World in C’est La Vie

 Hijabella in Vanity

 Hijab Styling for Five Face Shapes in Hijab Fashionista